Unity: Understanding URP, HDRP, and Built-In

 Choosing the Right Render Pipeline

-I'd recommend putting together a list of critical features for your project, then comparing this list to Unity's comparison feature table for URP, HDRP, and Built-In.
+I’d recommend putting together a list of critical features for your project.
+Then, compare your list to Unity’s comparison feature table for URP, HDRP, and Built-In.

 In general, I recommend URP as a good starting point for most projects.